 In the Introduction to Appropriate Energy, energy is defined as the ability to do work.
 There are three jobs that energy typically performs: moving heat, moving things, and moving electricity.
-This article delves into the moving things function that energy serves.
-Examples of various techniques and specific elements are provided to illustrate different ways to move things.
+This article delves into the moving heat function that energy serves.
+Examples of various techniques and specific elements are provided to illustrate different ways to move heat.

 The techniques and elements described below are context-specific, meaning they efficiently and sustainably provide for the desired function at the specific site that they were designed for.
 They are not one-size fits all techniques – and in fact, what may work well at one site may be a poor fit for another site right next door.
 Before any energy system is designed (ideally as part of a whole site design process), the intrinsic characteristics of a site should be thoroughly compiled and assessed so that the extent of the energy resources available are well understood.